scivision/xkblas/v2/README.md

 ```
 So a replicate continuous in memory is allocated all at once on the device

+# PERFORMANCE IDEA 2
+Merge fetch operation if they are continuous in memory

+# PERFORMANCE IDEA 3
+Memory coherency currently insert 1 big task with all the region; meaning no data will start moving until the entire region had been computed (even though some parts may be ready early)

 # LICENSE
 - Set header in all files, a CECILL